Wenbo-Ge/Web-Develop/README.md

 	1. checkout dev, update,
 	2. right click on tab
 	3. Git, compare with Branch, choose local branch, and manully merge

+# CSS
+	use min-width to avoid the line jump to second page when shrinks the screen size